 3. Calculate Travel Days

 While no two shoots are alike, if your SAG performers are working overnight then you may have budget for travel days.
-In eyes of SAG-AFTRA, if an actor is required to shoot overnight away from their home, this is an “overnight location.”
+In accordance with SAG travel rules, if an actor is required to shoot overnight away from their home, this is an “overnight location.”

 As you budget your SAG-AFTRA payroll, you must pay your actors for full day for any overnight locations.
 Additionally, if you’re not transporting your actors yourself to set, you’ll also have to carve out some money to reimburse travel expenses.

 As with all fringes in a film budget, budget like you’ll break most of the SAG travel rules – that way you won’t go over.